ganmahmud/todo-app/README.md

 ## Project Overview

-The frontne part of the application can be found in `app > Views > templates` directory as `app.php`
+The frontne part of the application can be found in `app > Views > templates` directory as `frontend.php`

 The vuejs front-end communicates with todo REST API via JavaScript Fetch API.